 Mehmet joined Watsi on June 27th, 2014.
-Three years ago, Mehmet became the 2130th member to automatically support a new Watsi patient every month.
-Since then, 3,677 more people have become monthly donors!
-Mehmet's most recent donation traveled 5,000 miles to support Poe, a five-year-old from Cambodia, to fund hip surgery to alleviate his pain and allow him to walk without difficulty.
+Six years ago, Mehmet joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mehmet's most recent donation traveled 5,900 miles to support Hour, a 21-year-old from Cambodia, to fund hip surgery to alleviate his pain and allow him to walk without difficulty.

 Mehmet has funded healthcare for 101 patients in 12 countries.